madsroskar/.mads.d/README.md

     #+RESULTS:
     : ./files/.config/mads/.sleep-schedule

-<a id="org1513979"></a>
+<a id="org4501ead"></a>

 ### Automatic export on save

-I don&rsquo;t want to do `C-c C-e m M` all the time, so this is just a convenience to have that happen automatically
+I don&rsquo;t want to do `C-c C-e m M` all the time, so this is just a convenience to have that happen automatically.

     (defun save-and-export ()
       (interactive)